kiwi0fruit/matplotlibhelper/README.md

 # Matplotlib Helper

 Matplotlib Helper is my custom helper to tune Matplotlib experience for [Pandoctools/Knitty](https://github.com/kiwi0fruit/pandoctools) (but it can be used by itself).
-I tuned fonts (that are shipped with this python package, see default fonts in default keyword arguments of [`ready()`](https://github.com/kiwi0fruit/matplotlibhelper/blob/master/matplotlibhelper/matplotlib_helper.py)), made some tweaks to use it with [SugarTeX](https://github.com/kiwi0fruit/sugartex), some tweaks to automatically use interactive Qt5 plots in Atom/Hydrogen or non-jupyter python.
+I tuned fonts (that are shipped with this python package, see default fonts and other options in default keyword arguments of [`ready()`](https://github.com/kiwi0fruit/matplotlibhelper/blob/master/matplotlibhelper/matplotlib_helper.py)), made some tweaks to use it with [SugarTeX](https://github.com/kiwi0fruit/sugartex), some tweaks to automatically use interactive Qt5 plots in Atom/Hydrogen or non-jupyter python.
 It can also export plots to SVG or PNG.

 Works in Jupyter as well.